rackerlabs/docs-dxp-handbook/docs/post-go-live/request-maintenance.rst

 ===================

-You must submit a ticket to request maintenance any time that you expect Rackspace to perform work on your application.
-Maintenance is required when a change results in downtime or could have an impact on service availability.
-While maintenance is typically associated with deploying code or configuration changes, maintenance is also required for small changes, including activating and deactivating a user.
+You must submit a ticket to request maintenance any time that you expect Rackspace to work on your application.
+You need maintenance when a change results in downtime or could have an impact on service availability.
+While maintenance is typically associated with deploying code or configuration changes, you also need maintenance for small changes, including activating and deactivating a user.

 When you request maintenance, you must: